cristiesoftware/SonatypeNexusCleaner-YUM/README.md

-# Sonatype Nexus - Old Package Remover (YUM Repositorys)
+# Sonatype Nexus - Old Package Remover (YUM Repositories)

 This script removes old unused packages from yum repositories by reading the yum repo XML and comparing the file names.